Frequently Asked Questions

 A: The First Bike on Scene course was originally developed by paramedics working in the North West Ambulance Service (UK) back in 2003/4.
 Due to the nature of their work and being bikers themselves, they realised the need for a medical emergency care course appropriate to the needs of injured motorcyclists.

-As of 2014, FBoS UK Ltd has taken over the programme.
-Only instructors approved by FBoS UK Ltd may be licensed to provide this course.
+As of 2014, Outreach Rescue Medic Skills (UK) has taken over the programme.
+Only instructors approved by Outreach Rescue Medic Skills (UK) may be licensed to provide this course.

 Q: Will I receive a certificate?

-A: Following a successful skills assessment, as laid out by the North West Ambulance Service, you will receive a certificate of competency.
-It is issued by the Quality Casualty Care Alliance, UK.
-Each certificate has a unique ID Number and is valid for 3 years.
+A: Following a successful skills assessment, as laid out by the original North West Ambulance Service (UK) syllabus, you will receive a certificate of attendance.
+It is issued by Outreach Rescue Medic Skills (UK).
+Each certificate has a unique ID Number and is valid for 2 years.

-The CPR / AED module is separately certified through the Irish Heart Foundation and successful candidates will receive the Heart Saver Adult CPR and AED certificate.
+The CPR / AED module is separately certified through the Irish Heart Foundation.
+Successful candidates, residing in the Republic of Ireland, will receive an additional the Heart Saver Adult CPR and AED certificate.

 However this course does not substitute an Occupational First Aid Course for the workplace as required by your employer under Health&Safety Legislation.